rwynn/monstache-site/src/config.md

 	A string representation of a golang duration.
 Determines the maximum time a buffer is held before it is fetched in batch from MongoDB and flushed for indexing.

+    #### max-await-time

+    string (default "")

+    A string represetation of a golang duration, e.g. "10s".
+If set, will be converted and passed at the `maxAwaitTimeMS` option for change streams.
+This determines the maximum amount of time in milliseconds the server waits for new data changes to report to the change stream cursor before returning an empty batch.

 ## gzip

 boolean (default `false`)